 A vent gas blower can be used to recover gas vented from a process where that gas would otherwise go to waste.
 Unlike a boil-off process, the gas is not recirculated.

 Mechanical vapour recovery is a process to recover waste heat.
-For example, whilst steam is often created deliberately, sometimes it is an unintended by-product of some other process since, when water is heated, some of the water will evaporate, carrying valuable energy with it.
+For example, whilst steam is often created deliberately, it is sometimes an unintended by-product of another process: when water is heated, some of it evaporates, carrying valuable energy with it.
 The heat can be recovered by passing the steam through a heat exchanger.
 Roots Systems supplies blower packages for this purpose.

 Blanketing (Offshore Tanker Loading)

-When an oil tanker reaches a refinery, crude oil is pumped from the tanker to onshore storage whilst a ‘blanketing gas’, usually nitrogen, is allowed to enter the tanker, taking up the space that was previously occupied by the oil.
-The blanketing gas is necessary to maintain the pressure within the tanker and prevent air from entering which could mix with oil vapours to create an explosive mixture.
+When an oil tanker reaches a refinery, crude oil is pumped from the tanker to onshore storage, whilst a ‘blanketing gas’, usually nitrogen, is introduced into the tanker to fill the space previously occupied by the oil.
+The blanketing gas is necessary to maintain the pressure within the tanker and prevent air from entering, which could mix with oil vapours to create an explosive mixture.

 When the oil tanker returns to the offshore oil production facility, crude oil is pumped from the facility to the oil tanker.
 As the oil tanker fills, the blanketing gas must be vented.
-In the absence of any vapour recovery system, the blanketing gas would be vented to atmosphere.
-Since, by this stage, the blanketing gas is contaminated with oil vapours, venting it to atmosphere has both an economic cost and environmental cost.
+In the absence of any vapour recovery system, the blanketing gas would be vented to the atmosphere.
+Since by this stage the blanketing gas is contaminated with oil vapours, venting it to the atmosphere incurs both economic and environmental costs.
 Roots Systems supplies blower packages to recover the blanketing gas.

 Vapour Transfer Assist (Onshore Tanker Loading and Unloading)

-Whenever a volatile liquid is transferred from one atmospheric tank to another, the blanketing gas needs to be vented from the receiving tank to prevent it from over pressurising.
-Simultaneously, gas needs to be admitted to the supply tank, to prevent it from collapsing.
+Whenever a volatile liquid is transferred from one atmospheric tank to another, the blanketing gas must be vented from the receiving tank to prevent overpressurisation.
+Simultaneously, gas must be admitted to the supply tank to prevent the tank from collapsing.
 In vapour transfer assist, a blower takes the blanketing gas from the receiving tank, complete with vapours, and delivers it to the receiving tank.
-Not only are the vapours recovered, but the process also assists the vapour transfer by providing a top pressure in the supply tank.
+Not only are the vapours recovered, but the process also facilitates vapour transfer by maintaining a top pressure in the supply tank.
 Transfer assist is therefore a circulation process.

-Roots Systems’ vapour-transfer-assist packages are commonly used on jetties for the transfer of fuel or liquefied petroleum gas (LPG) between ships and onshore storage.
+Roots Systems’ vapour-transfer-assist packages are commonly used on jetties to transfer fuel or liquefied petroleum gas (LPG) between ships and onshore storage.

 “Off-gas” simply means any unwanted by-product of a process.
-Any off-gas can be recovered.
-The most well-known examples of this are carbon capture and flare-gas recovery.
+Any off-gases can be recovered.
+The best-known examples of this are carbon capture and flare gas recovery.

 Case study